Weathering the Storm: How Nonprofits Can Thrive in Uncertain Times

 Engaging in advocacy efforts to influence public policy and secure additional funding can be crucial for long-term sustainability.
 By advocating for policies that support their missions and building relationships with policymakers, nonprofits can increase their chances of securing funding and advancing their causes.

-Thinking Ahead to 2025 — Assessing the Impact of Potential Tax Changes on Nonprofits
+Assessing the Impact of Recent Tax Changes on Nonprofits

-Nonprofits may experience change in the following areas because of new tax laws:
+Nonprofits may experience change in the following because of the new tax law:

 Charitable Deductions